szBene/configs-and-stuff/README.md

 ___

-- the poweshell profile required powershell 7
+- the poweshell profile requires powershell 7